RvanW/prog-project/PROCESS.md

 Bugs bugs bugs..
 Trying to reorganize the app's data flow to make the app faster (Should not query the favorites for every recipe).

 # Day 14
 Implemented a way to edit or delete existing recipes, but only by it's current author.
+I used the actionbar buttons for this, they will only show if the user owns the recipe.
 Also went ahead and worked on the styling a little bit.

 # Day 15
 Started implementing the rating system, this is actually a lot more work than I thought.
 Every signed up user should be able to rate once (between 1 and 5), but also be able to adjust their previous rating.